barni300/SharpMind/README.md

 ### Use Case 💡
 Ideal for storing key-value data with fast lookups while handling collisions efficiently.
 Each bucket uses a linked list 🔗 to store multiple entries with the same hash.

+## OpenAddressingHashTable 🏷📬

+`OpenAddressingHashTable` uses **open addressing** (linear probing) to handle collisions.
+Colliding entries are placed in the next available slot in the array.

+**Use Case 💡**
+Great for storing key-value data with fast lookups without using linked lists, resolving collisions by probing sequential slots.